 - The deduction is eliminated at $170,000 for married taxpayers filing joint returns.

 Form 1098-E is pretty straightforward.
 The total amount of interest you paid during the year will appear in Box 1.
 That’s the number you’ll use to calculate the amount of your deduction, at least in most cases.
-It includes payments you made up until 5 p.m. on Dec.
+It includes payments made through 5 p.m. on Dec.
 31 of the tax year.
-It does [not] include any principal you paid, which is not tax deductible.
+It does not include any principal you paid, which is not tax deductible.

-You might also notice a checkmark in Box 2.
-This indicates that the amount in Box 1 does not include capitalized interest or loan origination fees, but this basically only applies to loans taken out before Sept.
+If you see a checkmark in Box 2, this indicates that the amount in Box 1 does not include capitalized interest or loan origination fees.
+These extra charges are deductible, but only if associated with a loan taken out before Sept.
 1, 2004.
-These extra charges are also deductible, but only if they’re associated with a loan taken out before that date.

 You can take a deduction up to $2,500 or total interest paid, whichever is less.
 Enter the deduction on line 20 of Schedule 1 of the Form 1040.
 Form 1040 changed significantly in 2018 and again in tax year 2020.Tax returns for years before 2018 do not include Schedule 1.
 Use line 33 directly on Form 1040—not on Schedule 1—if you’re claiming the deduction for the tax year 2017 or earlier.

 - Form 1098-E is issued by lenders to report student loan interest paid.

 - Don't expect a form if the total interest is less than $600.